apify/apify-docs/sources/platform/actors/running/runs_and_builds.md

 ## Sharing

-You can share your actor runs with other Apify users via the [access rights](../../collaboration/index.md) system.
+You can share your Actor runs with other Apify users via the [access rights](../../collaboration/index.md) system.